 The Vegetable InfoSearch is a custom vegetable search engine powered by the College of Agriculture Life Sciences and the Department of Horticultural Science.
 This tool searches archives, industry resources and scientific literature to find answers vegetable related queries.

-The Cabbage Growers Portal is a comprehensive resource for commercial growers, home gardeners and Extension agents.
-The material covers cabbage production. post harvest handling, weather, management, crop budgeting and marketing materials.
+The Vegetable Production portal is a comprehensive resource for commercial growers, home gardeners and Extension agents.
+The material covers cabbage, tomatoes, peppers, production. post harvest handling, management, budgeting, marketing materials and more.

 The Soil Science program is internationally recognized for research and education outreach.
 The program website serves as a multi-industry asset for water quality, nutrient management, biofuels, soil erosion, crop production and waste management.